allanabiud/dotfiles/README.md

 - `stow/nvim/.config/nvim/`

-Use GNU Stow to symlink everything:
+Use GNU Stow to symlink the dotfiles.
+For example:

 ```bash
 cd stow